-To the extent a shelf registration statement is required in our reasonable judgment in connection with the issuance of shares of our common stock issued as payment of dividends on the shares of mandatory convertible preferred stock (including dividends paid in connection with a conversion) or resales of such shares by holders thereof that are not "affiliates" of ours (and have not been our "affiliates" during the immediately preceding three months) for purposes of the Securities Act of 1933, as amended (the "Securities Act"), we will, to the extent such a shelf registration statement is not currently filed and effective, use our commercially reasonable efforts to file and maintain the effectiveness of such a shelf registration statement until the earlier of such time as all such shares of our common stock have been resold thereunder and such time as all such shares would be freely tradable pursuant to Rule 144 under the Securities Act without registration by holders thereof that are not "affiliates" of ours (and have not been our "affiliates" during the immediately preceding three months) for purposes of the Securities Act.
-To the extent applicable, we will also use our commercially reasonable efforts to have such shares of our common stock qualified or registered under applicable U.S. state securities laws, if required, and approved for listing on the NYSE (or if shares of our common stock are not listed on the NYSE, on the principal other U.S. national or regional securities exchange on which shares of our common stock are then listed).
+To the extent a shelf registration statement is required in our reasonable judgment in connection with the issuance of shares of our common stock issued as payment of dividends on the shares of mandatory convertible preferred stock (including dividends paid in connection with a conversion) or resales of such shares by holders thereof that are not "affiliates" of ours (and have not been our "affiliates" during the immediately preceding three months) for purposes of the Securities Act of 1933, as amended (the "Securities Act"), we will, to the extent such a shelf registration statement is not currently filed and effective, use our common stock have been resold thereunder and such time as all such shares of our common stock have been resold thereunder and such time as all such shares would be freely tradable pursuant to Rule 144 under the Securities Act without registration by holders thereof that are not "affiliates" of ours (and have not been our "affiliates" during the months) for purposes of the securities Act.
+To the extent applicable, we will also use our commercially reasonable efforts to find have soft be securities as for ur common stock are not listed on the NYSE (or if shares of our common stock are not listed on the NYSE, on the principal other U.S. national or regional securities exchange on which shares of our common stock are then listed).